265 Days Until Disaster and the Uncertain End (part 1)

 “Nothing.”
 Heia stepped out of the shadows.
 “I’m following you.”

 “Who are you Evester.
 What do you want?”
 The name tasted sour on her lips.
 Why?
-Who did it remind her of?
-Why?
+He was not the celebrity.
+He was not the person she idolized.
+That person would never be caught dead in an UnderCity.

 “I told you.”